roberto-trani/mphf_benchmark/README.md

 This benchmark reports the three main efficiency aspects of each algorithm:  construction time, lookup time, and space of representation.
 The minimal perfect hash functions are built using as keys either random 64-bits integers or line-delimited strings, which are read from the standard input.

-This repository has been created during the development of [*PTHash: Revisiting FCH Minimal Perfect Hashing*](https://arxiv.org/abs/2104.10402) [1], a C++ library implementing fast and compact minimal perfect hash functions.
+NOTE: This repository has been created during the development of [*PTHash: Revisiting FCH Minimal Perfect Hashing*](https://arxiv.org/abs/2104.10402) [1], a C++ library implementing fast and compact minimal perfect hash functions.

 **Tested Algorithms**